Since welcoming our Rough Collie puppy, Kai into our lives, we’ve been on the lookout for new dog walks in Bristol we can take him on.

 You have a few walking trails to choose from in terms of how long you wish to walk your dog for and how far you wish to go.

 There’s a 0.9 mile walk (taking just 25 minutes), a 2 ¾ mile long walk (taking about an hour) and a 4 mile walk (which is 2 hours long).
-Personally, I’d highly recommend the 2 ¾ miles walk as I think it incorporates all of the best and prettiest spots in Leap Valley.
+Personally, we’d highly recommend the 2 ¾ miles walk as we think it incorporates all of the best and prettiest spots in Leap Valley.

 Either way, this PDF guide from the local council describes each of the walks in more detail (including maps and directions for the two longest trails).